-Section 5.8.
-The President.
-Unless the board otherwise provides, the president shall be the chief executive officer of this corporation and shall have such general executive powers and duties of supervision and management as are usually vested in the office of the chief executive officer of a corporation, and the president shall carry into effect all directions and resolutions of the board.
+Unless the board otherwise provides, the chairman of the board shall be the chief executive officer of this corporation and shall have such general executive powers and duties of supervision and management as are usually vested in the office of the treasurer of a corporation, and the chairman of the board shall carry into effect all directions and resolutions of the board.
 In the absence of the chairman of the board or if there be no chairman of the board, the president shall preside at all meetings of the board of directors at which the president may be present.
 If the board of directors does not appoint an Executive Director pursuant to Article VI of these bylaws or upon the death or during the absence, disability, or inability or refusal to act of any Executive Director so appointed, the president may exercise all of the powers and perform all of the duties of the Executive Director.

-The president may execute all bonds, notes, debentures, mortgages, and other contracts requiring a seal, under the seal of this corporation, may cause the seal to be affixed thereto, and may execute all other contracts and instruments for and in the name of this corporation.
+The chairman of the board may execute all bonds, notes, debentures, mortgages, and other contracts requiring a seal, under the seal of this corporation, may cause the seal to be affixed thereto, and may execute all other contracts and instruments for and in the name of this corporation.

-If a chairman of the board be elected and designated as the chief executive officer of this corporation, the president shall perform such duties as may be specifically delegated to the president by the board of directors or are conferred by law exclusively upon the president, and upon the death or during the absence, disability, or inability or refusal to act of the chairman of the board, the president shall perform the duties and exercise the powers of the chairman of the board.
+If a chairman of the board be elected and designated as the treasurer of this corporation, the president shall perform such duties as may be specifically delegated to the president by the board of directors or are conferred by law exclusively upon the president, and upon the death or during the absence, disability, or inability or refusal to act of the chairman of the board, the president shall perform the duties and exercise the powers of the chairman of the board.

-Unless otherwise specifically provided by the board of directors, the president shall have the right to participate in any meeting of any committee of the board of directors, whether or not the president is a member of such committee; provided, however, that unless the board of directors otherwise directs, the president shall not be entitled to vote at, and shall not be counted for purposes of determining whether a quorum is present at, any meeting of a committee of which the president is not a member.
+Unless otherwise specifically provided by the board of directors, the chairman of the board shall have the right to participate in any meeting of any committee of the board of directors, whether or not the president is a member of such committee; provided, however, that unless the board of directors otherwise directs, the president shall not be entitled to vote at, and shall not be counted for purposes of determining whether a quorum is present at, any meeting of a committee of which the president is not a member.

-The president shall have such other duties, powers and authority as may be prescribed elsewhere in these bylaws or by the board of directors.
+The chairman of the board shall have such other duties, powers and authority as may be prescribed elsewhere in these bylaws or by the board of directors.

 Section 5.9.
-The Vice President.
-The vice president, or vice presidents if there are more than one, shall work in cooperation with the president and shall perform such duties as the board of directors may assign.
-In the event of the death or during the absence, incapacity, or inability or refusal to act of the president, the vice president (in order of seniority if there is more than one vice president) shall be vested with all the powers and perform all the duties of the office of president until the board otherwise provides.
+The Vice Chairman of the Board.
+The vice chairman of the board, or vice chairmen of the board if there are more than one, shall work in cooperation with the chairman of the board and shall perform such duties as the board of directors may assign.
+In the event of the death or during the absence, incapacity, or inability or refusal to act of the chairman of the board, the vice chairman of the board (in order of seniority if there is more than one vice chairman of the board) shall be vested with all the powers and perform all the duties of the office of president until the board otherwise provides.

 Section 5.10.
 The Secretary.
 The secretary shall attend the meetings of the board of directors and shall prepare or cause to be prepared minutes of all proceedings at such meetings and shall preserve them in the minute book of this corporation to be kept for that purpose.
 The secretary shall perform similar duties for any committee when requested by any such committee.
 In addition, the secretary shall have the following duties: